Encourage patients to get COVID-19 vaccine, educate people against rumours: PM to doctors | Health

-Prime Minister Narendra Modi on Monday called the vaccine as the biggest weapon in the fight against COVID-19 and urged doctors to encourage more and more patients to get the jab.
+Prime Minister Narendra Modi on Monday termed vaccine as the biggest weapon in the fight against COVID-19 and urged doctors to encourage more and more patients to get the jab.

-In a virtual interaction with the country's leading doctors on the pandemic situation and vaccination progress, he also noted that COVID-19 is spreading rapidly in tier-2 and tier-3 cities this time, and asked them to connect with their colleagues working there and give them online consultations to ensure that all protocols are followed correctly.
+In a virtual interaction with the country's leading doctors on the pandemic situation and vaccination progress, he noted that COVID-19 is spreading rapidly in tier-two and tier-three cities this time and asked them to connect with their colleagues working there and provide online consultations to ensure all protocols are followed correctly.

-He also encouraged doctors to use tele-medicine for the treatment of other diseases, in case there is no emergency.
+In a separate meeting with leaders of the pharmaceutical industry, he commended the sector for its efforts to increase production of several necessary drugs and also for reducing the price of injections like remdesivir, according to an official statement.
+Seeking cooperation from the pharma industry, Modi assured them the government is undertaking reforms for new drugs and regulatory processes.

+To keep the supply of medicines and essential medical equipment going smoothly, the prime minister asked the industry to ensure seamless supply chains and extended the government's support for facilities like logistics and transportation.

-The central government has recently taken many important decisions related to the supply of essential medicines, injections and sufficient availability of oxygen, he said, adding that states have been given necessary guidelines about these.
+The Centre has recently taken many important decisions related to the supply of essential medicines, injections and sufficient availability of oxygen.
+The states have been given necessary guidelines about these, he said.

+The prime minister said, ''It is due to the doctors' hard work and the nation's strategy that India was able to control the infectious disease.
+It is now facing a second wave.
+All the doctors and our frontline workers are confronting the pandemic with full force and are saving the lives of millions of people.''
 He also called for accelerating efforts to upgrade resources in smaller cities.
-The statement said doctors shared their experiences in dealing with the pandemic and congratulated Modi on his leadership in dealing with the crisis.
+The statement said at the meeting, the doctors shared their experiences in dealing with the pandemic and congratulated PM Modi on his leadership in dealing with the crisis.

-They also spoke about how they are augmenting the healthcare infrastructure and reiterated the importance of people wearing a mask & maintaining social distancing.
+They also spoke about how they are augmenting the healthcare infrastructure and reiterated the importance of people wearing a mask and maintaining social distancing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)